Spectral-free estimation of L\'evy densities in high-frequency regime: Proofs

 \item An observation of $\bm D_{n,\eps}$ is not a realization of $h_{\eps}$.
-Indeed, an increment of the process $Z(\varepsilon)$ does not necessarily correspond to one jump, whose density is $h_\varepsilon$, and, more demandingly, the presence of the small jumps $M(\eps)$ needs to be taken into account.
-To do so we split the sample $\bm{D}_{n,\eps}$ in two according to the presence or absence of jumps in the Poisson part.
-On the subsample where the Poisson part is nonzero, we make an expansion at order 1 and we neglect the presence of the small jumps.
-This is the subject of the following paragraph. \end{enumerate}
+Indeed, an increment of $Z(\varepsilon)$ does not necessarily correspond to one jump, whose density is $h_\varepsilon$.
+More demanding, the presence of the small jumps $M(\eps)$ needs to be taken into account.
+To do so we split the sample $\bm{D}_{n,\eps}$ in two parts according to the presence or absence of jumps in the Poisson part.
+On the subsample where the Poisson part is nonzero, we make an expansion at order 1 and we neglect the presence of the small jumps. \end{enumerate}

-\paragraph*{Expansion of $\widehat h_{n,\eps}$.} Consider $\bm D_{n,\eps}=\{X_{i\Delta}-X_{(i-1)\Delta},\ i\in \mathscr{I}_{\eps}\}$ the increments larger than $\eps$.
+\paragraph*{Expansion of $\widehat h_{n,\eps}$} Consider $\bm D_{n,\eps}=\{X_{i\Delta}-X_{(i-1)\Delta},\ i\in \mathscr{I}_{\eps}\}$ the increments larger than $\eps$.
 Recall that, for each $i$, we have